ulrikson/affiliate-template/content/articles/my-first-blog-post.md

 ---
-title: My first Blog Post
+title: My first product Post
-description: Learning how to use @nuxt/content to create a blog
+description: Learning how to use @nuxt/content to create a product
 img: first-blog-post.jpg
-alt: my first blog post
+alt: my first product post
 ---

 ## This is a heading